-We have documented our research and the optimization of systems mainly on our blog(s):
+We have documented our research and the optimization of the system on our blog(s):

 The heat pump system developed by punktwissen uses a water tank and an unglazed solar collector as a heat source.

 Yearly and monthly overviews of key performance data - energies - temperatures, diagrams of daily changes, and an overview of the system's specification